Bryansk Oblast: Sights

 The supplier on the hill of intermediaries is the compositional center of his development.
 Year of construction of the church (by order of Count Bezborodko) - 1809.
 By now, the side porticos and the top of the bell tower have been lost.
 An interesting example of a cross-shaped manor church in the style of mature classicism.
 Around the building were comparatively short sidearms, which were slightly protruding rectangular altars ending in a lowered semicircular apse.

 The originality of the composition is given by a large light quadrangle towering over the center with a tetrahedral dome cover and a small dome on a cubic pedestal.
 A small refectory with one window on the side facades is adjoined by a preserved quadrangle of the bell tower.
 A profiled belt bypasses all facades of the building at the level of the apse cornice.
 Four Tuscan pilasters decorating the ends of the side arms correspond to the columns of the lost porticoes.

 Between them, in the center, there are side entrances marked with triangular sandrids, and on the sides - rectangular windows.
 Above the openings, there are, respectively, an oval and two round niches.
 A large semicircular three-part Empire-type window is cut in the upper part of each quadrangle facet.
 The tier of the bell tower is decorated with large flat-arched niches in the center of the facets, rusticated corner parts to the waist, and round niches-medallions above it.
 In the interior, all the side parts are completely open into the high central one, forming a single space of the temple.

 The central part is covered with a four-lane closed vault, the altar is covered with a conch, and the altar vima, the side arms, and the refectory are covered with cylindrical vaults.
 The lower tier of the bell tower with rounded inner corners has a corrugated vault along the north–south axis.
 On the sides of the trapezoidal passage to the refectory, there are small rooms with a staircase in the southern one.
 Only the plaster cornices at the base of the vaults and at the top of the main quadrangle, as well as pilasters between the windows on the north and south walls, have survived from the interior decoration.

 Heraldry

 The Flag of Bryansk Oblast represents a panel burgundy with a ratio of 1:1,5.
-In the center of the cloth is placed the coat of arms of the Bryansk region.
+In the center of the cloth is placed the coat of arms of the Bryansk region and includes a hammer and sickle up top.
 The coat of arms is a blue shield representing Slavic unity between the states of Russia, Belarus, and Ukraine.
 In the upper part of the shield is a stylized golden spruce with a three-tiered crown representing the forests of Bryansk.
 The flag is burgundy in color, representing the color of the banners under which the army and guerrillas fought for the liberation of Bryansk.